The Future of Sports Could be Very Unhealthy

-The only solution is for them to sit straighter, to slouch less and to find time to take a break in order to exercise.
+The only solution is for them to sit straighter, to slouch less and to find time to take a break to exercise.
 It does not take much.
 An occasional walk, some stretching and a little more intense exercise every couple of days should be all you need.
 During long practice sessions, there will be times when you are doing nothing but waiting for other players to act.
 Use this time to stand, stretch and work your muscles.

 If you quote information from this page in your work, then the reference for this page is: